aklump/drupal_environment_indicator_loft/knowledge/pages/general/README.md

 ## Summary

-This is an alternative UX by [In the Loft Studios](http://intheloftstudios.com) for the well known Drupal module [Environment Indicator](https://www.drupal.org/project/environment_indicator).
+This is an alternative UX by [In the Loft Studios](http://intheloftstudios.com) for the well-known Drupal module [Environment Indicator](https://www.drupal.org/project/environment_indicator).

 ## Features